Charles Mackenzie (bishop): Life

 Moving from Cape Town, Mackenzie sailed with Livingstone up the Zambezi and Shire rivers with a small group, including Horace Waller, to start work.
 He arrived at Chibisa's village in June 1861 with the goal to establish a mission station at Magomero, near Zomba, while Livingstone continued with his expedition.
 Mackenzie directly opposed the slave trade causing the enmity of the Yao.
 He worked among the people of the Manganja country until January 1862 when he went on a supplies trip together with a few members of his party.
-The boat they were travelling on sank and as their medical supplies were lost, Mackenzie's malaria could not be treated.
-He died of Blackwater fever on 31 January 1862 on an island in the Shire River, and was buried at Chiromo.
+The boat they were travelling on sank, and as their medical supplies were lost, Mackenzie's malaria could not be treated.
+He died of Blackwater fever on 31 January 1862 on an island in the Shire River and was buried at Chiromo.
 Livingstone erected a cross over his grave a year later.

-An International school in Lilongwe, the capital of Malawi, is named after him.
+An International school in Lilongwe, Malawi, is named after him.